adminzone:,include=contents,max_recurse_depth=3,use_page_groupings=1 + cms:,include=wrapper,max_recurse_depth=2,use_page_groupings=1

-When you add a new branch to a managed menu, you can choose to include the Sitemap at the given page-link "over" or "under" that branch.
-This allows you to chain parts of the Sitemap into your managed menu, giving you the best of both worlds (configurability but also auto-maintenance of displayed categories).
+When you add a new branch to a menu, you can choose to include the Sitemap at the given page-link "over" or "under" that branch.
+This allows you to chain parts of the Sitemap into your menu (i.e. include a subtree of the Sitemap), giving you the best of both worlds (configurability but also auto-maintenance of displayed categories).

 - Page-link style identifiers used to do pattern matching against URLs

 - A menu created by the menu editor

 - A menu created via the Comcode 'menu' tag

 - A menu created automatically from the Sitemap